Six-Minute Walk Test

 - At least one chair, positioned at one end of the walking course

 - A validated scale to measure dyspnoea (Modified breathlessness scale) and subjective fatigue

 - Access to oxygen and telephone in case of an emergency

 - Portable supplemental oxygen if required by patient to perform exercise test

 - Clipboard with reporting sheet and pen

 - Ensure that you have already obtained a medical history for the patient and have taken into account any precautions or contraindications to exercise testing.

-- Instruct the patient to dress comfortably, wear appropriate footwear and to avoid eating for at least two hours before the test (where possible or appropriate).
+- Instruct the patient to dress comfortably, wear appropriate footwear and to avoid eating for at least one hour before the test (where possible or appropriate).

 - Any prescribed inhaled bronchodilator medication should be taken within one hour of testing or when the patient arrives for testing.

 - The patient should rest for at least 15 minutes before beginning the 6MWT.